Kazuhirax3/vgstation13-opendream/CONTRIBUTING.md

 It is also suggested that you hop into irc.rizon.net #vgstation to discuss your changes, or if you need help.

 # Other considerations
 * If you're working with PNG and/or DMI files, you might want to check out and install the `pre-commit` git hook found [here](tools/git-hooks).
 This will automatically run `optipng` (if you have it) on your added/modified files, shaving off some bytes here and there.

+# OpenDream specific considerations

+* Things are going to break.
+A lot.
+* Again, **this project isn't affiliated with the main /vg/ coderbus.** Don't expect help, and don't bug the shit out of them with ANYTHING from this project.